Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Chicken – Cook root veggies together on the same pan with chicken leg quarters, a crispy spatchcock chicken, or chicken thighs for a sheet pan chicken dinner!
 You can also make juicy grilled chicken breasts or air fryer chicken legs while you have the root vegetables in the oven.

-- Pork – For a comfort food meal, make tender pan seared pork chops while the veggies roast, prep savory slow cooker pulled pork ahead of time, or make crispy pork belly right before.
+- Pork – For a comfort food meal, make tender cast iron pork chops while the veggies roast, prep savory slow cooker pulled pork ahead of time, or make crispy pork belly right before.

 - Beef – Serve with a juicy sirloin steak or a tender prime rib roast for a large gathering.

 - Turkey – Root vegetables make a delicious side dish to a roasted turkey for the holidays.
-For a smaller gathering, make slow cooker turkey breast or turkey legs instead.
+For a smaller gathering, make slow cooker turkey breast or my turkey leg recipe instead.

 - Fish – Try them with baked flounder, simple pan fried tilapia, or add them to a salmon bowl.